wesleyyxie/osu-scorepost/README.md

 * You can easily copy the title to your clipboard by clicking the clipboard icon located right next to the scorepost title.
 * If your screenshot was created, you can click the Reddit logo in the navigation bar to open the r/osugame submit page in a new tab, then simply drag the generated screenshot into the image drop field.
 * Paste your copied scorepost title into the post title field on Reddit, set the flair to "Gameplay," and click "Post!"

-## Features
-* A scorepost can be generated for all 4 gamemodes! (osu!, osu!mania, osu!taiko, and osu!catch)
-* Click the r/osugame button to conveniently open the submit post page of r/osugame
-* Clipboard button to easily copy the generated scorepost title
-* All scoreposts titles matches the <a target="_blank" href="https://www.reddit.com/r/osugame/wiki/scoreposting/">criteria</a> set on r/osugame

 ## Setup